kbdevs/KBSniper/README.md

 ## How do I get an api key?

-Login to hypixel, do /api new, click the text, it'll put it in chat ctrl+a ctrl+c and paste it into the sniper when asked for it
+Login to [developers.hypixel.net](https://developer.hypixel.net/dashboard) with your forums account, and copy the dev key (it will expire in 24 hours), or you can just make an app with some bs title and description and then that wont expire.

 ## How do I get python